 Venice Food Prices

 Venetian cuisine relies heavily on polenta, seafood, and tomato sauces – quite different from northern Italian cuisine.
 Baccala’ Mantecata, or salted cod, is one of the most famous Venice dishes; it’s widely available at local restaurants.
 Also look for marinated sardines (sarde in saor) and risi i bisi (fresh rice and green beans) as other local staples.
+Read more of our strategies for Eating and Drinking in Europe on a Budget.

 - Many hostels will offer a free simple breakfast that normally consists of cereal, bread/croissant, and maybe milk, coffee, tea, or juice (some hostels will offer more and some less).
 Hotel breakfasts tend to be overpriced, so skip those in most cases.